CarmeTeam/Carme-Docu/InstallDoc/README.md

 - Can be installed in single devices and clusters.
 - Is a single-user software stack (LDAP is not required).
 - Does not include a TLS configuration.
 It is a localhost install.
 Access is granted via SSH tunnel.
+Refer to [How to use Carme-demo v0.99](#6-how-to-use-carme-demo-v099).
 - Is set to work with CPUs (GPU implementation is not included).
 - Works without a login-node (in clusters, only 1 head-node is required)

 **Carme-demo v1.0 (next release)**

 - Is set to work with GPUs (CPUs and GPUs are implemented)
-- Is a multi-user software stack (LDAP is installed)

 ## 4. How to install Carme-demo v0.99